Who can object or support an application?

 How to make a submission

-- Search by the application number or address
+- Search for the application by the address or the application number if you know it.

-- View the advertised plans in the Attachments section in the left hand panel
+- View the plans in the Attachments section and all other details of the application.

 What to include with your submission